Back to all articles

 While there were some positives with moving to remote work, it also further eroded the definition between “work self” and “personal self.”
 For many, that meant our digital identities became intertwined 24/7 between work and play.

-The thing is, your personal data belongs to you.
-But when you share it all the time, nonstop, you make it the new gold standard in our digital world.
+Your personal data belongs to you.
+But when you share it all the time, you make it the new gold standard in our digital world.

 Is Remote Work the New Normal?